mattwd7/service_objects_rails/README.md

 A lightweight, high-speed service layer for Rails applications.

 ## Motivation
-Gone are the days of fat controllers or fat models.
-Service objects (also known as Commands) enable an important service layer in your Rails applications to keep your code readable, reusable and testable.
-This is a widespread and accepted practice in the Ruby on Rails community and this gem hopes to streamline the use of this pattern.
+Gone are the days of fat controllers and fat models!
+Service objects (sometimes known as Commands) enable an important service layer in your Rails applications to keep your code readable, reusable, and testable.
+Service objects help to facilitate a separation of concerns and the single responsibility principle.
 Here is an example of a service object that adds a new user to a table in a poker application:

 ```
 module Services